Different types of mortgages

 A variable rate mortgage goes up and down in line with wider interest rates which means your mortgage rate could change.

 You take out a variable rate over an agreed period, such as two years or five years for example.
-At the end of your deal period you may move automatically onto the lender’s SVR unless you remortgage.
+At the end of your deal period you may move automatically onto the lender's Standard Variable Rate (SVR) unless you remortgage.

-• Standard variable rate (also known as “SVR”): This is the lender’s default rate which you will move onto at the end of a special deal.
-It is usually more expensive than other types of mortgages.
+• standard variable rate (SVR): this is the lender’s default rate which you will move onto at the end of a special deal, and it's usually more expensive than other types of mortgages.

-• Capped rate: A capped rate is like a discounted rate although there is a maximum, above which your rate can’t go, known as the cap.
+• capped rate: this is like a discounted rate but there’s a maximum rate above which your rate cannot go, known as the cap

-• Tracker: A tracker rate can also move up and down, but it is linked directly to the Bank of England’s Bank Rate, (known as the base rate).
-It is tied to the Bank Rate at a set margin, such as 2% above Bank Rate.
-When the Bank Rate is increased or lowered by the Bank of England your tracker rate automatically follows it at the agreed margin.
-Tracker rate mortgages are very transparent as the lender doesn’t control your mortgage rate.
+• tracker: this rate can move up and down, and is linked directly to the Bank of England’s rate (known as the base rate) at a set margin (such as 2% above the base rate), and when the base rate is increased or lowered your tracker rate automatically follows it at the agreed margin – these mortgages are very transparent as the lender does not control your mortgage rate.

 See our range of tracker rate mortgages